 Above: Shown upside down, the base of Jon Staudacher’s trailer is a series of plywood torsion boxes, doubling as storage compartments.
 The depth of the boxes makes a very lightweight, rigid structure.

 Over the years, we have featured some of Jon Staudacher’s more innovative projects and ideas.
 From his extreme house, to race boats, to aerobatic airplanes, to a gate at the end of his driveway, to something as simple as a paint roller brake, Jon has always sought the simplest method to build his projects.
 Jon’s latest project is no exception.

-Since so many projects in Epoxyworks incorporate plywood, we felt it might be valuable to discuss briefly the types of plywood and some construction methods best suited to it.
+Since so many projects in Epoxyworks incorporate plywood, we felt it might be valuable to discuss briefly the types of marine-grade plywood and some construction methods best suited to it.
 It’s easy to understand why people like plywood and choose it for so many projects: it is readily available, comes in convenient sheets (typically 4’×8′), is pretty light for its stiffness and strength (1/8″ plywood weighs about 11 lb per 32 sq ft panel), and is a bargain when compared to the price of many composite panels.
-However, plywood also has its weak points.
-There are limits regarding shape development because plywood can be compounded (bent in two directions at once) very little.
-In addition, plywood contains end grain on all its edges, Continue reading →
+Continue reading →

 Thomas Heavner of Seattle Washington designed and built his own 18′ plywood runabout.
 Mr. Heavner sent pictures of his project and wrote, “This is the first boat of any kind that I have designed and constructed.
 Your book (The Gougeon Brothers on Boat Construction) made it possible to build this boat.